marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/newline.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: NEW_LINE, newline, output, newline

 .. _new_line:

-.. index:: NEW_LINE

-.. index:: newline

-.. index:: output, newline

 NEW_LINE --- New line character
 *******************************